 There are a number of limitations in the ‘score’ and its formula that motivated the development of the ‘riskScore’.
 First, the rapidly changing online fraud landscape can outpace static fraud rules.
 That is, fraud patterns can change in an instant and a risk model where there are only a handful of fixed fraud rules that are only occasionally changed isn’t good enough for fraud prevention.
 Second, with a published fraud formula, fraudsters essentially have a blueprint of how to bypass a fraud detection system.
 With the sophistication of today’s fraudster, spoofing enough elements to circumvent a static risk model is relatively easy.

 The ‘riskScore’ addresses these concerns to provide a significantly better risk model to catch fraud.
 While it performs similar checks that were part of the ‘score’, the ‘riskScore’ is adaptive.
 Utilizing statistical methods and supervised machine learning, the risk model behind the ‘riskScore’ adds a layer of intelligence that is lacking in the ‘score’.
 It weighs various risk elements differently instead of using fixed risk multipliers and also takes more inputs, which allows for the analysis of more risk elements.
 In addition, the ‘riskScore’ takes into consideration past and current transactions across the network of minFraud merchants in order to better recognize patterns of fraudulent behavior and adapt accordingly.
 Lastly, the algorithms behind the ‘riskScore’ aren’t disclosed.
-To learn more about the ‘riskScore’, please see our website or the minFraud White Paper.
+To learn more about the ‘riskScore’, please see our website.

 MaxMind is constantly improving the ‘riskScore’ model to catch more fraud and we highly recommend that minFraud service users keep their minFraud versions and APIs up to date, and use the minFraud chargeback reporting API in order to take advantage of this.
 To receive the ‘riskScore’, minFraud service users will need to use at least minFraud version 1.1 (users with older minFraud versions may also need to update their API).